tox7cv3nom/oxinfosec/_posts/2020-08-05-how-i-was-able-to-pawned-website-via-escilating-web-cache-deception-to-rce.md

-send a link to victim bob like this : https://www.example.com/user/account/l.css now what happened if bob opens this link his cache copy will stored to server and alice can easily takeover account of bob by retriving cache from server thats the simple mechanism of web cache deception now lets move towards attack :)
+send a link to victim bob like this : https://www.example.com/user/account/l.css now what happened if bob opens this link his cache copy will stored to server and alice can easily takeover account of bob by retriving cache from server thats the simple mechanism of web cache deception now let's move towards attack :)

 **attack scenario**